JoelGauci/pcf-apigee/README.md

 PCF & Google Apigee Workshop

-1. Step 1 - Access your PCF - Pivotal Cloud Foundry demo account - !!!!!
+1. Step 1 - Deploy an app to the Cloud using PCF
+    - 1.1 Create your PCF account
-    - 1.1 Deploy the **eurodol** application
+    - 1.2 Deploy the **eurodol** application
-    - 1.2 Test the **eurodol** application
+    - 1.3 Test the **eurodol** application
 2. Step 2 - API Creation on the Apigee Edge SaaS platform
     - 2.1 Connect to your Apigee organization
     - 2.2 Upload the OpenAPI **eurodol-v1** specification